Breakfast Eaters are Smarter and Fitter than Breakfast Skippers

 DAIRY: Low-fat or fat-free yogurt, low-fat cheeses and skim milk are good.
 Avoid dairy products with large amounts of added sugar.

-FRUITS & VEGETABLES: Choose whole fruits and vegetable rather than the juices.
+FRUITS & VEGETABLES: Choose whole fruits and vegetables rather than their juices.
 If you must have juice, drink in small amounts (8 oz. or less) and make sure they have no added sugar.
-Also avoid vegetable juices high in sodium.
+Also, avoid vegetable juices high in sodium.

 For those of you who don't make breakfast because it takes too much time, your excuses have run out.
 Grab a couple packets of the low-sugar oatmeals.
-Get the small cereal boxes and a carton of fat free milk.
+Get the small cereal boxes and a carton of fat-free milk or milk alternative.
 Chop up the vegetables for an omelet the night before and store them in the refrigerator.
 A healthy breakfast takes less than 15 minutes to prepare and eat if you do a little prep work.
 Go to bed and get up 15 minutes earlier and you won't lose any sleep.
 The benefits are huge, isn't a healthy body worth it?

 A study published in the Journal of the American College of Cardiology looked at the eating habits and health of 4,052 middle-aged bank workers.
 The subjects were men and women with no previous history of cardiovascular disease.

 Researchers discovered a problem with people who only drank coffee, juice or skipped breakfast entirely.
-Those breakfast skippers were twice as likely to develop clogged arteries (artherosclerosis).
+Those breakfast skippers were twice as likely to develop clogged arteries (atherosclerosis).

-The problem wasn’t simply skipping breakfast, it’s what they ate later in the day.
-Once hunger did set in, the breakfast skippers made choices that were more damaging to their long-term health.
+The problem wasn’t merely skipping breakfast, it’s what they ate later in the day.
+Once hunger did set in, the breakfast skippers made more damaging choices to their long-term health.